odedlevy02/rznode/README.md

 8. Generate a global package.json script for installing and transpiling the entire project in single command

 ### New service
+When creating a service you are asked if you intend on using typeorm.
+If you reply with a yes then you will also get all the basic support for typeorm including a basic db manager and support for in memory db.
 A new folder will be created containing everything you need to start a new service including.
 1. index.ts - the starting point of the app
 2. A server.ts file containing the logic for running an express web server